How to Make Beeswax Wraps

 Cotton Cloth Pieces

-Thin cotton usually gives the best results when making beeswax food wraps.
-Sheeting material or cotton quilting squares are the easiest pieces of fabric to work with.
-Some people buy organic cotton fabric.
+Thin cotton usually gives the best results when making beeswax wraps.
+Sheeting material or cotton quilting squares are good choices.
+Some people buy organic cotton fabric – that is a personal preference.

 Your cloth squares should be washed and dried prior to beginning.
 They can be cut to any size but 10” – 12” is most common.
 You may wish to make different sizes to accommodate various bowl sizes.